On Approximability of Steiner Tree in $\ell_p$-metrics: Introduction

-\paragraph{Prior Work on \cst and Technical Difficulties.} Prior to this work, the only \apx-hardness results for high dimensional \cst were in the Hamming $(\ell_0)$ and Rectilinear $(\ell_1)$ metrics \cite{Wareham_1995, Trevisan00}.
+\paragraph{\texorpdfstring{Prior Work on \cst and Technical Difficulties.}{Prior Work on CST and Technical Difficulties.}} Prior to this work, the only \apx-hardness results for high dimensional \cst were in the Hamming $(\ell_0)$ and Rectilinear $(\ell_1)$ metrics \cite{Wareham_1995, Trevisan00}.
 The discrete structure of Hamming \cst makes it far more amenable to existing tools, such as reductions from hard graph problems, than other variants of \cst.
 Indeed, Trevisan's proof of \apx-hardness of Rectilinear \cst is a direct reduction from Hamming \cst.
-While he appeals to the integrality property of the Min Cut LP relaxation, Hanan showed decades earlier that instances of Rectilinear \cst admit optimal Steiner trees using only Steiner points on the grid formed by the terminals \cite{Hanan_1966}.
-This \textit{Hanan grid} arises from the coordinate independence in the $\ell_1$-metric and is unique to the $\ell_1$-metric among $\ell_p$-metrics.
+While he appeals to the integrality property of the Min Cut LP relaxation, Hanan showed decades earlier that instances of Rectilinear \cst admit optimal Steiner trees using only Steiner points on the grid formed by the intersection of axis parallel lines passing through the terminals \cite{Hanan_1966}.
+This \textit{Hanan grid} arises from the ``coordinate independence'' in the $\ell_1$-metric, i.e., the fact that a change in one coordinate changes the $\ell_1$ distance by the same amount.
+This property is unique to the $\ell_1$-metric among $\ell_p$-metrics.

 In other $\ell_p$-metrics, we know much less.
 From \cite{Garey_Graham_Johnson_1977}, we know that Euclidean \cst is \np-hard.
 The proof is shown in the plane, making heavy use of the fact that optimal Euclidean Steiner trees have non-intersecting edges and those edges meet at at least 120 degree angles \cite{Gilbert_Pollak_1968}.
 However, the non-intersecting edge property is not especially useful for point configurations outside of the plane.
 Without this property, we have very few strong tools for restricting the structure of optimal Steiner trees.
 Indeed, we do not know a proof of \np-hardness of Euclidean \cst which does not involve directly appealing to hardness in the plane.
 This poses a major barrier to showing \apx-hardness of Euclidean \cst.
 In low dimensions, we know a \ptas exists \cite{Arora_1998}, so we cannot appeal to \np-hardness techniques.
 Hence, showing \apx-hardness in high-dimensions will ultimately require a brand new \np-hardness argument.